madderlake/WordPress-Headless-SSR-Rest-API/README.md

 This project uses Webpack to compile SASS to css.
 To iterate quickly, I've used Bootstrap, with component-level overrides.

+### Preliminary Verdict

+It's blazingly faster than any Wordpress site I have encountered, to the point where it doesn't feel at all like WordPress!

 ### Next Steps and TODOs

 - Integrate GraphQL?